Educational Games in the Classroom

 2. Stop The Bus

-Educational games in the EFL and ESL classroom are really great because students enjoy them very much.
+Educational games in the EFL and ESL classrooms are great because students enjoy them very much.
 They are highly motivating, and they also encourage students to work together and answer questions quickly while focusing on a task at hand.

 © 2011 Paul Richard Kuehn